MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/sendtracetag-function.md

 *Tag*
 Type: Text or code

-Specifies the tag for the trace event.
+Specifies an identifier of the trace event.
+The tag can consist of letters, numbers, and special characters.
+For example, system telemetry events use an auto-generated 7-character tag, such as 000002Q.
+Try to make your tags unique, for example, by using a prefix.

 *Category*
 Type: Text or code

-Specifies a category for the trace event.
+Specifies category for the telemetry trace.

 *Verbosity*
 Type: Verbosity

-Specifies the level of the event as either: Critical, Error, Warning, Normal, Verbose.
+Specifies the level of the event.
+You can set this parameter to either `Critical`, `Error`, `Warning`, `Normal`, or `Verbose`.

 *Message*
 Type: Text or code

-Specifies the error message of the trace event.
+Specifies the descriptive message for the telemetry trace event.

 ## Remarks
-The server instance setting will determine which level of telemetry events are logged In Event Viewer, telemtry events are stored in the Common folder.
-The Admin folder contains the custom events set by this function.
-Event viewer will not show Verbose or Info messages, regardlesss of server setting.
-The operational log will list all system telemetry, based on the server setting.
+You use the SENDTRACETAG function as part instrumenting an application for telemetry.
+When the SENDTRACETAG function called, a telemetry event is emitted and recorded in the event log.
+For more information, see [Instrumenting an Application for Telemetry](instrumenting-application-for-telemetry.md).

 ## Example
+The following code defines simple telemetry events for the five different severity levels.
 ```
-SENDTRACETAG('My-0001', 'MyTest', VERBOSITY::Critical, 'My critical message');
-SENDTRACETAG('My-0002', 'MyTest', VERBOSITY::Error, 'My error message');
-SENDTRACETAG('My-0003', 'MyTest', VERBOSITY::Warning, 'My waarning message');
-SENDTRACETAG('My-0002', 'MyTest', VERBOSITY::Normal, 'My informational message');
-SENDTRACETAG('My-0002', 'MyTest', VERBOSITY::Verbose, 'My verbose message');
+SENDTRACETAG('MyCo-0001', 'Action', VERBOSITY::Critical, 'This is a critical message.');
+SENDTRACETAG('MyCo-0002', 'Action', VERBOSITY::Error, 'This is an error message.');
+SENDTRACETAG('MyCo-0003', 'Action', VERBOSITY::Warning, 'This is a warning message.');
+SENDTRACETAG('MyCo-0004', 'Action', VERBOSITY::Normal, 'This is an informational message.');
+SENDTRACETAG('MyCo-0005', 'Action', VERBOSITY::Verbose, 'This is a verbose message. ');
 ```

 ## See Also